Black Folks Soul Food Baked Macaroni And Cheese

 How to make Black people mac and cheese

-Step-by-step instructions can be found in the printable recipe card below.
+Step-by-step instructions can be found in the printable recipe card below, but here’s a quick overview.

-- Bake until golden and bubbly, with caramelized and browned edges.
+4. Bake until golden and bubbly, serve immediately, and enjoy!

 How to thicken macaroni and cheese